 Today:

-- The Board of Directors comprises six members
+• The Board of Directors comprises seven members

-- Its art collection, which currently comprises about 2,600 works, is constantly growing
+• Its art collection, which currently comprises of approximately 2700 works from Finnish and international artists, is constantly growing

-- Its art collection is on display at EMMA – Espoo Museum of Modern Art, where 5,000 m² of exhibition space receive around 100,000 visitors each year.
+• Its art collection is on display at EMMA – Espoo Museum of Modern Art, where 5,000 m² of exhibition space receive up to 170,000 visitors each year.

 Saastamoinen Foundation’s mission is to: